-An estimated 54 million American adults have arthritis, and that’s just the ones that have been officially diagnosed.
-That’s the latest estimate according to the Arthritis Foundation.
+An estimated 54 million American adults have arthritis, and that’s just those who have been officially diagnosed.
+That’s the latest estimate, according to the Arthritis Foundation.
 When your knee or elbow is flaring up, it’s natural to gravitate towards a Tylenol or Bayer for quick relief.
 However, the relief is temporary, and continued use comes with a whole host of other problems.
 Instead, we advocate for natural remedies for arthritis.

 What Is Good for Arthritis?

 We can write another article listing the top foods and supplements for joint pain.
 However, we already compiled a good number of articles outlining some proven ingredients for joint inflammation and the studies behind them.
 We recommend checking out our post on turmeric for joint pain and frankincense for arthritis.

 This post will focus on non-food remedies for arthritis.
 Don’t worry, these remedies don’t require a drastic overhaul in your lifestyle.
 You just have to put in some time each day, and you’ll get up to hours of relief in return.

 Yes, we know losing weight is easier said than done for many people.
 However, the rewards go far beyond a better-looking body.
 A growing number of medical literatures reveal a correlation between weight gain and arthritis.